Skip to main content

 In the Beginning

 Financial secrecy using altered names is not new for the church.
 In the 1830s Joseph Smith established the United Firm, a small group of leaders who managed the church’s printing operations, storehouses, land purchases, and money.
-The structure of which was hidden with secret names.
+The structure of this firm was hidden through the use of secret names.

 The United Firm functioned like a business partnership, and at a time when lawsuits and debts were common, openly naming the leaders involved could expose them to personal liability.
 To reduce that risk, the church replaced real names with code names in several Doctrine and Covenants sections.
 Leaders, cities, and even buildings were disguised.
 It made the Firm harder to identify in court and protected the individuals tied to it.